garrandall/popular-music-data/tracks/empire-state-of-mind--part-ii--broken-down-alicia-keys.md

   ranking_list: Billboard Hot 100
   start_date: '2010-01-02'
 ---
-Ooooh, New York!
+Oh, New York!
-Ooooh, New York!
+Oh, New York!

 Grew up in a town that is famous as a place of movie scenes Noise is always loud, there are sirens all around and the streets are mean